 - Oct. is nearly the same as September.

-day, but the later we get into the month the colder it gets
+each day, but the later we get into the month the colder it gets

 and the wolves become more viewable as they drop in elevation.
-Bears generally

-wolves in Yellowstone.
+to view wolves in Yellowstone.
 As winter progresses and the snow

 accumulates, the herds of elk and bison all drop in elevation

 - The wolf pack alpha females den up to give birth around

-so they become more predictable.
+area so they become more predictable.
 However, some den sites

-are not in view for us, so there are wolf packs that we can not see after mid-April.
+are not in view for us, so there are wolf packs that we can not

-Elk, Coyotes, Badgers, various Birds, Owls and Eagles are often viewed.
+various Birds, Owls and Eagles are often viewed.
 April is probably

 the most popular month for my repeat clients who come out each

 year.
 We often have wolves and bears together at the same time,

 observing and following wolves around Yellowstone Park since their

-release the spring of 1996 I can consistently place you within view
+release the spring of 1996 The groups can consistently view wolves

 this ain 't no pig in a poke"!
 It can still require patience,